nholipau/superdate/Readme.md

 - **isWorkDay()** - It's a function to check whether a date is a work day, based on the atribute workdays defined in the class construction.
 		- **Parameter** - none.
 		- **Returns** - true if it's a work day and false if it's not.

+# Next improvements
+We will add more functions to the package, but one of our main goals is swithing it to Typescript.
+So, if you like to collaborate, please check our repo through the link https://github.com/nholipau/superdate